 It’s well known that WordPress is a great platform because it has a ton of themes and plugins, it’s easy to customise, secure, easy to update and grow with your business, Google loves it, most themes are optimised for mobiles, it’s established and you have complete control over it.

 Note: you need to make sure your theme is responsive – this means it’s optimised for mobile devices.
-Google did an update in April 2015 (known as mobilegeddon) which meant some sites were penalised for not being responsive.
 Test the responsiveness of your website here.

 Buy a domain name